-Studies have found that sage may potentially improve memory and information processing among people who suffer from mild Alzheimer's disease68, and help lower cholesterol and triglyceride levels in patients with diabetes type 2.69
+Studies have found that sage may potentially improve memory and information processing among people who have mild Alzheimer's disease and help lower cholesterol and triglyceride levels in patients with type 2 diabetes.

-Spinach one of the best sources of dietary magnesium and calcium.
+Spinach is one of the best sources of dietary magnesium and calcium.

 The potential health benefits of spinach include: helping manage diabetes, helping preventing cancer, reducing the risk of asthma, lowering the risk of blood pressure, and improving bone health.

-Strawberries are one of the most popular, refreshing and healthy treats on the planet and contain many vitamins and antioxidants that can be beneficial for your health.
+Strawberries are one of the most popular, refreshing, and healthy treats on the planet; they contain many vitamins and antioxidants that can be beneficial for your health.

-Thyme preparations may be more effective than acne prescription creams, according to scientists at Leeds Metropolitan University in England.73
+Thyme preparations may be more effective than acne prescription creams, according to scientists at Leeds Metropolitan University in England.